 User Awareness and Safety

 Consumers of THC-O should be aware of its synthetic origin and exercise caution when choosing products.
 Selecting reputable suppliers and manufacturers who adhere to stringent quality standards is imperative to ensure that the synthetic THC-O obtained is free from harmful substances and meets established safety criteria.
+Additionally, new users are encouraged to start with very low doses to assess tolerance before consuming higher amounts.

 What are the Risks & Side Effects of THC-O?